Moir\'e-resonant surface state in ultrathin RuO$_2$: Substrate-Induced Moiré Modulation

 \section{Substrate-Induced Moiré Modulation}

-Having established the successful synthesis of atomically ordered \ce{RuO2(110)} surfaces with an electronic structure consistent with cleaved single crystals, we now turn to two notable features observed in the STM topography of Fig.~\ref{fig:Char}(b,c), which, to our knowledge, have not been reported in previous STM studies~\cite{Over2000,Over2002a,Rossler2007a}:\footnote{According to a private communication with Michael Schmid (TU Vienna), the authors of Ref.~\cite{Over2000} occasionally observed a periodic corrugation in ultrathin \ce{RuO2(110)}/Ru(0001) films using room-temperature STM at a bias voltage of $\SI{-30}{mV}$.
+Having established the synthesis of atomically ordered \ce{RuO2(110)} surfaces with an electronic structure consistent with cleaved single crystals, we now turn to two notable features observed in the STM topography of Fig.~\ref{fig:Char}(b,c)~\cite{Over2000,Over2002a,Rossler2007a}:\footnote{According to a private communication with Michael Schmid (TU Vienna), the authors of Ref.~\cite{Over2000} occasionally observed a periodic corrugation in ultrathin \ce{RuO2(110)}/Ru(0001) films using room-temperature STM at a bias voltage of $\SI{-30}{mV}$.
 This corrugation is consistent with our observations (ii), although these results have not been published.}